 hellois now working.

 (When done with this project, you should consider which web server you want to run automatically at boot time.
 (If any.)
 Whichever one you chose, you should add the configuration steps you did for the other one.
-For example, If you decide to run Apache, you should configure it to serve up your yum repo.)
+For example, If you decide to run Apache, you should configure it to serve up your yum repo.
+Make sure to enable only one web server to start at boot time.)

 The Apache web server on-line documentation is an excellent resource, and well-organized.
 You should consult it whenever you are working on configuring Apache.